 Selected parts from Wickens, C.D., Hollands, J.G., Banbury, S., and Parasuraman, R. Engineering Psychology and Human Performance (4th Edition)

 Lectures, assignments, readings (selected sections from the book), exam.
-Maximum 3 absences from lectures and exercise sessions are allowed.
+Maximum 3 absences from lectures are allowed.

-Note that exercises are handled via MyCourses.
-Separate Exercise sessions are not held this year.
+Note that assignments are handled via MyCourses.
+Assignment meetings are not held this year.

 Scale 1-5, grading based on assignments (60%) and exam (40%).